anurag-roy/kiteconnect-ts/CONTRIBUTING.md

 ## How to contribute

+`pnpm` is used as the package manager of choice.
+Installation instructions can be found [here](https://pnpm.io/installation).

 1. Fork the repository and clone it locally on your machine.
-2. Install dependencies using `pnpm`.
+2. Install dependencies.

 ```
 pnpm install